 Orca integrates with SIEM and SOAR solutions for fast investigation and remediation (e.g. Splunk, Sumo Logic, IBM Qradar, Torq, and Brinqa) and offers several ticketing and notification integrations with providers such as Slack, PagerDuty, ServiceNow, and Jira.

 Learn more about Orca’s DSPM capabilities

-Orca is releasing its DSPM capabilities in public beta today.
+Update: Orca’s DSPM capabilities are now generally available (April 24, 2023).
 Interested in learning more?
-Register for our upcoming webinar on March 29, Understanding DSPM to Help Manage Your Cloud Data Risk.
+Register for our on-demand webinar, Understanding DSPM to Help Manage Your Cloud Data Risk.
 You can also read our eBook, The Top 5 Mistakes to Avoid When Managing Sensitive Data in the Cloud.

 Ready to try it out in your own cloud environment?
 Sign up for a Free Risk Assessment or Request a Demo to see how quickly and easily the Orca Cloud Security Platform can help you identify and address potential cloud data risks.